eleduck/eleduck-camp/courses/w1/task2.md

   - What database do you use in your team?
   - What improvements have you made to your product/system?
   - What are the main features or functions you have created?
   - Do you have testing automation?
-What about the test coverage？
+What about the test coverage?
   - Is there any technical document you need to write?